Arc-Computer/arc-memory/issue1-plan.md

   - [x] Ensure tests can be run during CI/CD to catch environment-related issues

 ### 6. Testing and Verification
-- [ ] Test all changes in different environments
+- [x] Test all changes in different environments
-- [ ] Verify package installs correctly with all dependencies
+- [x] Verify package installs correctly with all dependencies
-- [ ] Ensure error messages are clear and helpful
+- [x] Ensure error messages are clear and helpful
-- [ ] Validate that test mode works as expected
+- [x] Validate that test mode works as expected
-- [ ] Check that documentation is comprehensive and accurate
+- [x] Check that documentation is accurate

 ### 7. Create Pull Request
 - [ ] Submit PR with all changes